 To submit one longer piece of work in your application, upload your work as written work in your application and for the second piece of written work, upload the following text as a PDF:

-"I have included one long essay in lieu of two short essays.
-I have checked the course page to confirm this is permitted for this course."
+"I have included one long essay in lieu of two short essays as permitted by the Faculty."

 References/letters of recommendation: